Spirit Keeper Equine Sanctuary

 501(C)(3) Non-Profit Charity

-The Spirit Keeper Equine Sanctuary Team
+Check out our Spirit Keeper Equine Sanctuary YouTube channel!

 Pictured at left in August 2018: Brownie, age 29

 Spirit Keeper Equine provides special needs care, training, rehabilitation, and sanctuary for other animal species on a case by case basis.
 We are a Rocky Mountain Collie-Sheltie Rescue approved foster home.
 We assist by providing transport for collies and occasionally other animals from their current location to an approved rescue facility.
-We currently provide a home or foster care and/or training to 3 potbelly pigs, 10 collies, 1 poodle, 1 terrier mix, 1 Norwegian Elkhound, 12 companion cats, 7 feral cats, 19 snakes, and 1 chicken.

 Education & Conservation

 Spirit Keeper Equine Sanctuary strongly supports science-based medicine, training, animal care, husbandry, rehabilitation, behavioral research, and conservation.
 We are dedicated to educating our staff and volunteers, board, community members, the general public, emergency responders, and anyone working with animals.
-We offer seminars, workshops, classes, and courses.
-The link below will take you to the page on our site for details and more information about our programs.

 Just a few of the horses at Spirit Keeper